ratify-project/ratify-web/docs/quickstarts/ratify-on-azure.md

 ### When Azure Policy Addon is enabled on AKS

 1. Ensure your AKS cluster is 1.26+
-1. `az feature register -n AKS-AzurePolicyExternalData --namespace Microsoft.ContainerService`
+1. Run `az feature register -n AKS-AzurePolicyExternalData --namespace Microsoft.ContainerService`
 1. Install Ratify on AKS from helm chart:

     ```shell